scriptrdotio/howto/data/create_schema.md

 ### aclGroups

 ACL groups allow you to define read/write permissions on the fields of your document.
-You should define at least one ACL group.
+You should define at least one ACL group but you can have more than one ACL group.

 Scriptr.io creates three ACL groups by defaults:
 - &lt;aclGroup name='aclgroupName'&gt; (the name is just a dummy value, you should replace it with somethings meaningful),
 - &lt;defaultAcl&gt; is the default ACL.
 You can remove this element if you wish